What to do if someone leaks your nudes

 Screenshot the threats to expose your nudes

 Screenshots give you evidence of the abuse and are useful if you need to take the issue further by reporting it or taking legal action.
-If someone is threatening to share your nude photos or videos, screenshot those messages.
+If someone is threatening to share your nude photos or videos, or create fake nudes of you, screenshot those messages.
 If you feel safe and confident to say something, you can tell the person that you no longer consent to them having or sharing your nudes.

 This might feel a bit confronting or scary, so maybe ask someone you trust to help you draft the message or support you in another way.
 If your nudes have already been shared, you could ask people who have received them to send you screenshots of their own texts.
 It’s also a good idea to screenshot all these messages, as proof of what you’ve said.

-If someone is threatening to share your nudes unless you do something for them, this is a form of blackmail called ‘sextortion’ and it’s a crime.
-If this is happening to you, the best thing to do is seek help from a loved one and follow the steps outlined by eSafety
+If someone is threatening to leak your nudes (or deepfakes of you) unless you do something for them, this is a form of blackmail called ‘sextortion’ and it’s a crime.
+If this is happening to you, the best thing to do is seek help from a loved one and follow these steps to deal with ‘sextortion’ outlined by eSafety.

 Get your leaked nudes offline